Valtix Solution Overview¶

-This guide is written for practitioners who have a good understanding of networking and security concepts in public clouds:
+This documentation has been prepared for practitioners who have a basic understanding of public cloud networking and security concepts, and participate in various functional teams, including:

-Valtix uses a common principle in public clouds and software defined networking (SDN):
+Valtix uses a common principle in public clouds and software defined networking (SDN) which decouples the control and data plane, translating to two (2) solution components - the Valtix Controller and the Valtix Gateway.

-Valtix Controller - a highly reliable and scalable centralized Controller that provides the management plane.
-This runs as the main SaaS.
-Customers can login to the web portal for the Valtix Controller, or use the Valtix provider for Terraform to bake security into your DevOps processes.
-Customers primarily interact only with the Controller for all activities.
+Valtix Controller - a highly reliable and scalable centralized Controller that provides the management and control plane.
+This runs as Software-as-a-Service (SaaS) and is fully managed and maintained by Valtix.
+Customers access a web portal to utilize the Valtix Controller, or they may choose to use the Valtix provider for Terraform to instantiate security into the DevOps/DevSecOps processes.

-Valtix Gateway - an auto-scaling fleet of Valtix software that is deployed by customers from the Valtix Controller into their public cloud accounts.
-This provides all the inline protections to defend against attacks, prevent exfiltration and stop lateral movement of attacks.
-Valtix Gateway includes functionality for TLS decryption, IDS/IPS, AntiiVirus, Data Loss Prevention (DLP), Web Application Firewall (WAF), and URL Filtering.
+Valtix Gateway - an auto-scaling fleet of Valtix software deployed as Platform-as-a-Service (PaaS) into the customers public cloud account/s by the Valtix Controller.
+This provides advanced, inline security protections to defend against external attacks, prevent egress data exfiltration and prevent the lateral movement of attacks.
+Valtix Gateways include functionality for TLS decryption, Intrusion Detection and Prevention (IDS/IPS), Web Application Firewall (WAF), AntiVirus filtering, Data Loss Prevention (DLP) and FQDN/URL Filtering capabilities.

-To get started you will need login credentials to your Valtix Controller also known as the SaaS portal from your sales representative or channel partner.
-Once you get access to the Controller, you can follow this documentation to secure your workloads.
+To get started, you will need login credentials to your Valtix Controller (also known as the SaaS web portal) from your Account Executive or Channel Partner.
+Once you obtain access to the Controller, you can follow this documentation to secure your cloud applications and workloads.
 Here is a brief overview of the steps:

 Onboarding your Cloud Accounts